-- A central scholarly aim has been to achieve a universal understanding of criminal justice systems, its nature, its objectives, its various properties, and patterns of criminal justice systems' behavior, and why they forms and behaves in its particular ways. - Universality is by nature is an aim of scientific understanding in any filed of science, including criminology and criminal justice. - Through out the history of studies on criminal justice, since the times of classical scholars such as Cesare Beccaria (1738-1794) - Beccaria's vision is that criminal justice systems should be based on rationality, humanity, efficiency and reason.
+Universality by nature is an aim of scientific understanding in any field of science, including criminology and criminal justice (Liu, 2016; Liu et al., 2020).
+A central scholarly aim has been to achieve a universal understanding of criminal justice systems, including their nature, its objectives, its various properties, and patterns of criminal justice systems' behavior, and why they form and behaves in its ways.
+Throughout the history of studies on criminal justice, since the times of classical scholars, for example, Cesare Beccaria (1738-1794) believed that criminal justice systems should be based on rationality, humanity, efficiency, and reason.
 These features of criminal justice systems were considered universally important for all mankind.